-2nd-year student, Bachelor of Computer and Information Sciences in Networks and Cybersecurity with a minor in Marketing
+Graduate Engineer, Vodafone, Port Moresby, Papua New Guinea Bachelor of Computer and Information Sciences in Networks and Cybersecurity

 Bachelor of Computer and Information Sciences Software Development

 Demand for new technology is constantly increasing.
 Technological solutions could lead to advances in areas as diverse as biomedicine, communications, business and entertainment.
 Software developers play a role in those advances.
 This major prepares you for these diverse and exciting roles.